rodrigobressan/entity_embeddings_categorical/README.md

     embedder.perform_embedding()
 ```

+Pretty simple, huh?

-A working example of default mode can be found [here as a Python script](https://github.com/bresan/entity_embeddings_categorical/blob/master/example/default/default_config_example.py) and [here as a Jupyter Notebook]().
+A working example of default mode can be found [here as a Python script](https://github.com/bresan/entity_embeddings_categorical/blob/master/example/default/default_config_example.py).

 ## Custom mode

 If you intend to customize the output of the Neural Network or even the way that the target variables are processed, you need to specify these when creating the configuration object.
-This can be done by creating a class that extend from [TargetProcessor](https://github.com/bresan/entity_embeddings_categorical/blob/master/entity_embeddings/processor/processor.py) and [ModelAssembler](https://github.com/bresan/entity_embeddings_categorical/blob/master/entity_embeddings/network/assembler.py)].
+This can be done by creating a class that extend from [TargetProcessor](https://github.com/bresan/entity_embeddings_categorical/blob/master/entity_embeddings/processor/processor.py) and [ModelAssembler](https://github.com/bresan/entity_embeddings_categorical/blob/master/entity_embeddings/network/assembler.py).

 A working example of custom configuration mode can be found [here](https://github.com/bresan/entity_embeddings_categorical/blob/master/example/custom/custom_config_example.py).

-# Visualization
+## Visualization

 To-DO;

+# Documentation

+# Testing

+This project is inteded to be highly flexible to all the existent needs, so for this reason, testability is a major concern.
+Most of the code is heavily tested, along with [Travis](https://travis-ci.org/bresan/entity_embeddings_categorical) as Continuous Integration tool to run all the unit tests once there is a new commit.

 To-Do:

 - Notebok sample;
-- Custom target;
-- MyPy;
 - Visualization;
 - Draw CNN;